-This is a simple, yet elegant curried carrot soup.
+Curried carrot soup is a simple, yet elegant and absolutely delicious.
 It’s carrot with a hint of curry so will work nicely with just about any entree you pair it with.

 If you like lumps stick with 20 minutes.
 If you want silky smooth an hour is better.
 Soft carrots.
 Good soup.

 This is a really pretty soup.
-The orange from the carrots get a big kick of colour from the turmeric in the curry powder.
+Perfect for that elegant dinner party.
+You get real pop from the combination of the carrots and the turmeric in the curry powder.

 A little finely julienned cilantro adds a bit of contrast.
 Looks great against a white bowl.
 They say you eat first with your eyes.
 That’s a bit flowery a description but it’s true.
 The little things count.

-Try curried carrot soup for a dinner party when you need a soup that’s just a little bit exotic.
+Try curried carrot soup for a dinner party when you need a soup that’s just a little bit flashy.
+And crazy delicious.

 curried carrot soup